Business Operating Grants

 3

-Most businesses can apply except the following: Corporate-owned franchises, payday loan businesses, adult-oriented businesses, passive real estate investments, lobbying firms, pyramid schemes or multi-level marketing businesses, speculative business firms such as commodity futures trading, bail bonds; collection agencies or services; and auction or bankruptcy or “lost-our-lease” or “going-out-of-business” or similar sale.
+Most businesses can apply except the following: non-profit organizations, corporate-owned franchises, payday loan businesses, adult-oriented businesses, passive real estate investments, lobbying firms, pyramid schemes or multi-level marketing businesses, speculative business firms such as commodity futures trading, bail bonds; collection agencies or services; and auction or bankruptcy or “lost-our-lease” or “going-out-of-business” or similar sale.

 L